jjziets/DCMontoring/README.md

 # DCMontoring
-Prometheus Grafana nvidia gpu monitoring systems
+Prometheus Grafana nvidia GPU monitoring systems

 # Client install

-On the machine that you want to monotir run the following commands
+On the machine that you want to monitor run the following commands
 ```
 sudo su
 apt remove docker-compose